-Just over half of the cases were female (51.3%) and rates of illness were highest among those between 70-79 years of age.
+Just over half of the cases were male (50.6%) and rates of illness were highest among those greater than 80 years of age.

 GI diseases are reported year-round, with a higher incidence typically during the summer months.
-In 2016, gastrointestinal illnesses peaked during December when an outbreak of norovirus was reported.
-However, gastrointestinal illnesses were also elevated during the summer season of 2016.
+In 2017, gastrointestinal illnesses peaked during November when two outbreaks of norovirus were reported.
+However, gastrointestinal illnesses were also elevated during the summer season of 2017.

 Gastrointestinal Diseases by Month Reported, Davis County, 2017